googleapis/docuploader/README.md

    --help                     Show this message and exit.
    ```

+   docuploader will take the documentation in `DOCUMENTATION_PATH`,
+   `docs.metadata` or `docs.metadata.json` and create a tarball (`tgz`), then
+   send the tarball to the bucket specified in `--staging-bucket` option with a
+   prefix specified in `--destination-prefix`.

 `docuploader` can use ADC (Application Default Credentials) or a given service account.
 To use ADC, run `gcloud auth application-default login` prior to upload to gain credentials.

 For an example of using `docuploader`, see